Alli1223/Desktop_game/README.md

 Committed well, with good github use

-trello board was kept upto-date
+Trello board was kept upto-date

-better understanding of classes
+Better understanding of classes

 Good Tri-Programming use